sourabh2k15/educast/README.md

 # EDUCAST

-A video chat that works offline using intranet.
+A video chat that works offline using intranet to help solve the education problem in rural India where transport and other obstacles often hinder the learning opportunities.
+In these areas network infrastructure is in place but connectivity to the external internet could be an issue.
+Using Educast the teacher could broadcast his / her video and all students could tune in from their homes.

 ### Purpose
 To help solve the education problem in rural areas of India, where network infrastructure exists but internet connectivity is an issue.